Kraal: Layout

-Kraals are built on a hill sloping downwards, with the entrance facing the bottom of the hill for sanitary, defensive, and ritual purposes.
+Kraals are built on a hill, with the entrance facing the bottom of the hill for sanitary, defensive, and ritual purposes.
 There is an outside wooden fence that encompasses the entire kraal, and then an interior one for the cattle enclosure.
 The hut opposite of the entrance was the home of either the chief's mother or the chief himself.
 The huts closest to the chief's were those of his wives, with the great wife closest to his own.
 Closer to the entrance, the huts of the sons of the village were placed on the left side and the huts of the daughters of the village on the right.
 In each hut would be an umsamo, a special ritual area, with the most important umsamo located in the chief's hut.
 The huts nearest the entrance were used for guests and visitors.
 Additionally, there would be multiple watchtowers in the kraal.